 Even though this is not specifically Valentine’s Day themed, I love this book for this time of year.
 Horace and Hattie are hedgehogs that are the very best of friends, which makes it even more painful that they cannot hug due to their spiky quills.
 The story follows their friendship through the seasons as each new plan to hug is thwarted.
 In the winter they roll in snow, but their hug is too cold and in summer they use strawberries, but they prove to be too sticky.

 One day Horace stumbles across a sock hanging on a clothesline.
 He investigates and wriggles into the sock until his head pops out of the heal.
 Hattie finds her own floral sock and they discover that they can finally embrace without any pain.
 I love the ending stating, “So the next time you see someone wearing mismatched socks, or if one of your socks goes missing, you know what it means.
 A hedgehug has happened!”
 My son and I still joke every time we can’t find a missing sock that there is a hedgehog running around hugging his friend.
-This is a sweet story with endearing characters that makes you smile.

 The Day It Rained Hearts by Felicia Bond, 1983